vodkabears/Remodal/README.md

 That's very simple to start using Remodal.

 [Download it](https://github.com/VodkaBears/Remodal/releases/latest).
-You can use bower: `bower install remodal`
+You can use bower: `bower install remodal`.

 Add this in the head section:
 ```html